 Also unique, is ProDeep's ability to work in either bulk-heating mode, with a 6 mm collimated handpiece, or in fractional mode, with lenses offering either 100 or 400 microthermal zones (MTZ), he added.
 This range of versatility inspired Dr. Adatto's research on using ProDeep for active acne and acne scarring.
 "For improving acne scars, heating the dermis produces new collagen.
-For reducing active inflammatory acne, the mechanism should directly target sebaceous glands, which are responsible for acne."
+For reducing active inflammatory acne, the mechanism should directly target sebaceous glands, which are responsible curve specificity.

 ProDeep heats and shrinks these glands, thereby reducing their activity.
-In a study of nine patients with nodular-cystic acne resistant to isotretinoin, ProDeep treatment reduced average per-patient lesion counts from 16 to six -a 65% reduction.1 from 16 to six - a 65% reduction.1
+In a study of nine patients with nodular-cystic acne resistant to isotretinoin, ProDeep treatment reduced average per-patient lesion counts from 16 to six - a 65% reduction.1 for acne."